l33tdawg/silentgem/README.md

 - CLI tools for managing chat mappings
 - Update translation engines without redoing full setup
 - Chat Insights for searching and analyzing conversation history (NEW in v1.1)
+- Cross-chat contextual analysis for deeper insights (NEW in v1.2)

 ## Requirements